shmulikah/VSTSExtensions/NewRelicDeploymentEvent/overview.md

 ## Usage
-This extensions contains a set of components for publish/record a new deployment event to your new relic account [New Relic](http://www.newrelic.com).
+This extensions contains a set of components for publish/record a new deployment event to your [New Relic](http://www.newrelic.com) account.
 This extension installs the following :